-Exactly 168 years after he was convicted, a black man who risked and lost his own freedom to help others escape slavery has been pardoned by Delaware's governor.
+DOVER, Del. – Exactly 168 years after he was convicted, a black man who lost his own freedom to help others escape slavery was posthumously pardoned Monday by Delaware's governor.

 Samuel D. Burris, a free black man, was found guilty in 1847 of helping slaves in central Delaware escape on the Underground Railroad.
 As his punishment, Burris was sentenced to 10 months in prison and to be sold into servitude himself for 14 years.
 He was saved from slavery by abolitionists who purchased him for $500 in gold and rushed him to Philadelphia to be reunited with his wife and children.